PagerDuty/incident-response-docs/docs/oncall/whos_oncall.md

 Product Managers and Designers are often on the hook for helping response teams make decisions when product functionality is impacted across multiple services or products.
 For example, if the response team has to decide which service to bring back up first, a Product Manager can help decide which one is more customer impacting.

-Product will also be involved in the postmortem process, for both scheduling follow-up action against other work as well as advising on any required product changes due to the issue.
+Product will also be involved in the [post-mortem process](../after/post_mortem_process), for both scheduling follow-up action against other work as well as advising on any required product changes due to the issue.

 ## Executive Team